 Whether a student, a researcher or just someone wanting to know a little something more about the long and rich history of Greensboro and Guilford Counties, the Greensboro History Museum is the place to be.
 Notable figures the museum covers include, among others, former Governor John Motley Morehead, O. Henry and David Caldwell.
-There are exhibits that are both the permanent kind as well as those that are here for only a limited time.
+Exhibitions here are both of the permanent kind as well as those that are held for only a limited time.

 Located east of Greensboro in Whitsett, Red Oak Brewery brews Bavarian lagers right in the United States.
 The beers here are brewed according to the 1516 Law of Purity, meaning that only Bavarian hops, malted barley and yeast are used with no additives.
 Try their Hummin' Bird Golden Lager or their Red Oak Amber Lager right at the source here during a brewery tour, which are offered every Friday.
 The brewery offers seasonal brews as well.